oroinc/crm/README.md

 - options value are scopable ?

-- rename all setLocaleCode to setLocale
+- rename all setLocale to setLocale

+- rename Acme CustomerAttributeValue to CustomerValue

 - add model AbstractFlexibleAttribute
 - add shortcut getter / setter in AbstractEntityFlexibleAttribute